sweet-delights/hybrid-platforms-conductor/README.md

     -o, --show-hosts                 Display the list of possible hosts and exit

 Nodes selection options:
-    -a, --all-hosts                  Select all hosts
+    -a, --all-hosts                  Select all nodes
-    -b PLATFORM_NAME,                Select hosts belonging to a given platform name.
+    -b PLATFORM_NAME,                Select nodes belonging to a given platform name.
 Available platforms are: ansible-repo, chef-repo (can be used several times)
         --hosts-platform
-    -l, --hosts-list LIST_NAME       Select hosts defined in a hosts list (can be used several times) -n, --host-name HOST_NAME        Select a specific host.
+    -l, --hosts-list LIST_NAME       Select nodes defined in a nodes list (can be used several times) -n, --host-name NODE_NAME        Select a specific node.
 Can be a regular expression if used with enclosing "/" characters. (can be used several times)
+    -r, --service SERVICE_NAME       Select nodes implementing a given service (can be used several times)

 SSH executor options:
     -d, --debug                      Activate verbose logs